nadialumno26/curso_data_engineering/models/block_documentation.md

 {% docs order_items %}

-table order_items is the bridge between orders and products, hence both IDs (order_id, product_id) are this table's primary key
+order_items is the bridge between orders and products, hence both IDs (order_id, product_id) are this table's primary key

 {% enddocs %}